naver/hubblemon/Readme.md

 So, User can do everything with saved data files in this page.

 Simply, read data like below.
 It calls default_loader function which is  pre-defined in hubblemon.
-That function read cpu stats of ccon01.arcus machine and select user, system, idle stats.
+That function read cpu stats of test.arcus machine and select user, system, idle stats.

 ![expr default loader](doc/img/rm_expr_default_loader.png)